cilori/Interactive_Jupyter/README.md

 ## Acknowledgements

 I thank Dr. Cedric Chauve for his encouragement and involvement in my development.
-This workshop was inspired on the basis of my learning experiences with him as a Callysto Developer during Summer 2018.
+This workshop was inspired on the basis of my learning experiences with him as a <a href="https://callysto.ca/">Callysto</a> Developer during Summer 2018.
+I also ackowledge and thank Callysto Developers Howell Tan and Jenifer Pham, whom I learned with many of what I shared in this workshop.